SonarSource/sonar-developer-toolset/README.md

 If the change concerns a documentation-only change, then prefix it with "DOC ".

+## GitHub Configuration

+The following points must be respected in the GitHub account settings:
+* The sonarsource email address must be set as primary
+* Uncheck "Keep my email addresses private"
+* The same name must be used in the profile and in the local config key user.name

 ## Eclipse Configuration

 Eclipse settings are available in the directory [/eclipse](/eclipse).